Love and Pigeons

-Love and Pigeons (Любовь и голуби) is a Soviet romantic comedy, filmed in 1984, at the Mosfilm film studio by director Vladimir Menshov, whose previous film Moscow Does Not Believe In Tears won an Academy Award for Best Foreign Language Film.
-It is based on a script written by theater actor Vladimir Gurkin.
+Love and Pigeons (Любовь и голуби) is a Soviet romantic comedy-drama, filmed in 1984, at the Mosfilm film studio by director Vladimir Menshov, whose previous film Moscow Does Not Believe In Tears won an Academy Award for Best Foreign Language Film.
+It is based on a script written by theater actor Vladimir Gurkin, based on his own life experiences.
 The script is based on his play of the same name, written in 1981.

 The film was the leader of Soviet distribution in 1984 and sold over 44.5 million tickets.

 Plot

 Vasily Kuzyakin (Alexander Mikhailov), a forestry worker who is fond of pigeon breeding, lives in the countryside with his wife Nadezhda (Nina Doroshina) and their three children: eldest daughter Lyudka (Yanina Lisovskaya), who left for the city, but returned to the village after an unsuccessful marriage; son Lyonka (Igor Lyakh), a cheerful fellow who loved technology; and the youngest daughter, Olya (Lada Sizonenko), the favorite of her father.